 GE-McKinsey Matrix Excel Template

-The GE matrix is now officially known as the GE-McKinsey nine-box matrix.
+The GE matrix is now officially known as the GE-McKinsey nine-box matrix (please scroll down for the strategic guidance for each box in the matrix).

 According to the McKinsey website, the framework “offers a systematic approach for the multibusiness corporation to prioritize its investments among its business units.